univention/office365/README.md

 # User Story

-* After installation of this App UCS user accounts have a new Tab "Microsoft 365" in UMC, which offers a checkbox to Enable the Syncronization of the account to an Azure Active Directory.
+* After installation of this App UCS user accounts have a new Tab "Microsoft 365" in UMC, which offers a checkbox to Enable the Synchronization of the account to an Azure Active Directory.
 Below that checkbox, the "alias" name of a target Azure AD can be selected.
 If none is selected, then a default specified via UCR variable "office365/defaultalias" will be selected.
-* Before syncronization can start to work, an App-specific wizard needs to be run to configure ("initialize") the Azure AD Connection.
+* Before synchronization can start to work, an App-specific wizard needs to be run to configure ("initialize") the Azure AD Connection.
   The UCR variable "office365/adconnection/wizard" specifies the alias name of the Azure AD Connection that it will configure.